Opatil6644/inno-agrani/ASR-perf-accuracy/ASR/FRAMEWORK_DETAILS.md

 # Setup Overview: ASR Master Leaderboard & Profiler
 ## 1. Project Overview
 The ASR Master Leaderboard Runner is an end-to-end automation pipeline designed to evaluate ASR models (like Whisper, Nvidia-Canary, etc.) against standardized datasets.
-It orchestrates the entire lifecycle: from environment setup and model weight retrieval to GPU kernel profiling and the generation of a final performance-vs-accuracy leaderboard.
+It orchestrates the entire lifecycle: from environment setup and model weight retrieval to GPU kernel profiling and the generation of a accuracy leaderboard.

 ## 2. Key Differentiation
 Unlike the TTS or EvalGIM suites, this repository is optimized for cross-dataset validation.
 It allows developers to see how a model's hardware efficiency (profiling) changes when processing different acoustic environments or languages provided by various datasets.